camp3rcraft/CKMS/README.md

 ## For download click on "Code -> Download ZIP"

-Launch the "main.bat" file in the same folder

-Required with administrator rights.
+## ⚠️ATTENTION!
+ORDINARY DRAGING A FOLDER DOES NOT WORK, REMOVE FOLLOWING THE INSTRUCTIONS! ! !
+1. Extract the archive (context menu > Extract to...)
+2. Go to the extracted folder and run the "main.bat" file as administrator

 ## What editions of Windows are there?
 - Home